-The process after being involved in a car accident can be confusing.
-Drivers typically know it is important to exchange information with other drivers, take photos of the damage and call the police to file a report.
+The process after being involved in a parking lot accident can be confusing.
+Drivers typically know it is important to exchange information with other drivers, take photos of the damage, and call the police to file a report.
 However, when a person is involved in a parking lot accident, he or she may not know what to do next.

 Because parking lots are private property, people sometimes think they will be helpless if there is an accident.
 That is not necessarily true.
 After a parking lot accident, there still is a chance to file a claim and potentially seek compensation for damages.
 There still is a three-year statute of limitations, so it is important drivers address the situation soon.